soitgoes/curlstarter/README.md

 `npm install -g curlstarter`

-To see the options of curl starter just execute it with no params
+To see the options of curl starter just execute it with --help

-`curlstarter`
+`curlstarter --help`

 Play with it till you get the args right and then set it up to launch system start.
 Here is a simple example